Designing UI Using Stack Views

 To help you better understand how auto layout and size classes work, let's have another simple exercise.
-You are required to update some constraints and create another layout specialization for iPhone/iPad.
+You are required to update some constraints and create another layout specialization for iPhone (Portrait) and iPad.
 Here are the requirements:

-- For all devices, change the width of the "Sign up" and "Log in with Facebook" button from 200 to 300 points.
+- For all devices, change the width of the "Sign Up" and "Log in" buttons from 200 to 300 points.

 - For iPad, increase the font size of the "Instant Developer" label to 65 points.